WBK-Robotics/industrial-assembly-taskboard/source/5-Assembly-Instructions-Elastic-Deformation.rst

 Step 1: Prepare the Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Step 2: Manual fixation of the housing on the Task-Board
+Step 2: Manual fixation of the housing on the Task Board
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Align the two holes on the side of the Circlip Assembly component with any two suitable holes on the Taskboard.
 Then push two 30mm M8 screws through the aligned holes and secure them from the bottom of the Taskboard with M8 nuts.